tomazy/xcell-slides/slides.md

 ???

-Here's how Wikipedia describes [dataflow programming][dataflow_programming]:
+Here's how Wikipedia describes **dataflow programming**:

-The idea of a _"directed graph of the data flowing between operations"_ seemed to me as something that should not be very hard to implement in any language.
+The idea of a **"directed graph of the data flowing between operations"** seemed to me as something that should not be very hard to implement in any language.

 I was kind of expecting that such libraries would already exist.